ICSCR/icscr.github.io/index.md

 # ICSCR 2021

-## Welcome to the International Conference on Semantic Computing Resource
+## Welcome to the IEEE International Conference on Semantic Computing Resource Track

 ICSCR is an appropriate venue to publish datasets, machine learning models, indexes, benchmarks, ontologies, libraries, APIs and tools that demand a high effort to be developed and can have a high impact on advancing the state of the art of semantic technologies.
 Papers describing resources rarely receive the same recognition as research papers, therefore ICSCR considers such works as well.
 The main requirements for resource papers are: (I) an objective but precise description of the resource; (II) an open license; and (III) to make the resource available to other users through a permanent link.